 - Local funeral and memorial societies can help consumers find ethical establishments and often negotiate discounts for their members.
 For example, the Funeral Consumers Alliance has 115 chapters in 46 states around the country.

-For the FTC's series of articles on Shopping for Funeral Services, click here.
+You also may consider checking out the FTC's series of articles on Shopping for Funeral Services.